Tutorial: Implement the Azure industrial IoT reference solution architecture

 Note

 In a real-world deployment, something as critical as opening a pressure relief valve would be done on-premises.
-This is just a simple example of how to achieve the digital feedback loop.
+This example simply demonstrates how to achieve the digital feedback loop.

 UA Cloud Library

-First, configure an Azure Data Explorer (ADX) callout policy for the UA Cloud Library by running the following query on your ADX cluster.
-Before you start, make sure you're an ADX cluster administrator, which you can configure in the Azure portal by navigating to Permissions in the ADX tab.
+First, configure an Azure Data Explorer callout policy for the UA Cloud Library by running the following query on your Azure Data Explorer cluster.
+Before you start, make sure you're a member of the AllDatabasesAdmin role in the cluster, which you can configure in the Azure portal by navigating to the Permissions page for your Azure Data Explorer cluster.

 .alter cluster policy callout @'[{"CalloutType": "webapi","CalloutUriRegex": "uacloudlibrary.opcfoundation.org","CanCall": true}]'

-Then, run the following Azure Data Explorer query from the Azure portal:
+Then, run the following Azure Data Explorer query from the Azure portal.
+In the query:

 | project title = tostring(ResponseBody.['title']), contributor = tostring(ResponseBody.contributor.name), nodeset = parse_xml(tostring(ResponseBody.nodeset.nodesetXml))